 Achiever AwardFor Admins who have a reputation for “getting it done” – either a significant project that had a company-wide impact or day in day out achievement of tasks and projects.Award Category Questions

 Leadership AwardThis award recognizes the Admin who leads others (formally or informally) and demonstrates a variety of leadership qualities including persistence, focus, integrity, innovation, patience, decisiveness, open-mindedness, empowerment, generosity and a passion for helping fellow employees and their organization succeed.
 Award Category Questions

 Founders AwardThe Admin Awards' only "company" award, this award recognizes organizations that provide an exceptional work environment through the demonstration of specific criteria that brings out the very best in its Administrative Professionals.Award Category Questions

 Colleen Barrett, Her Journey from Secretary to President & COO of Southwest Airlines and the Admin Award that Bears Her Name

-The Colleen Barrett Award for Administrative Excellence is the most coveted and prestigious honor bestowed by The Admin Awards and is named after a legend in the Administrative Profession, a woman who first proved herself indispensable as corporate secretary to former Southwest Airlines CEO Herb Kelleher, before ascending the ranks to President and COO of one of the world’s most iconic and successful Airlines.
+The Colleen Barrett Award for Administrative Excellence is the Admin Awards’ most prestigious award and is named after a legend in the Administrative Profession, a woman who first proved herself indispensable as legal secretary to former Southwest Airlines CEO Herb Kelleher, before ascending the ranks to President and COO of one of the world’s most iconic and successful Airlines.